jdrco/beacons/README.md

 - Ensure Docker and Node.js are correctly installed.
 - Ensure `.env` exists and is correctly filled out.
-- Make sure ports 5173 and 8000 are not blocked or in use.
+- Make sure ports 3000 and 8000 are not blocked or in use.

 ---

 ## 📚 Credits

-Developed as a capstone project by Nam Son.